I've endured low back pain the better part of 30-plus years. I'm currently studying for my associate's degree in physical therapy.

 The purpose of this article is to inform those of you suffering with similar pain and hopefully provide a hint of education on how you can improve—and hopefully remove—your lower back pain.
 The muscles of lower back extension and flexion along with hip flexion and extension will be discussed due to their integral and synergistic actions on the back and hip.

-Posture is Paramount
+Posture Is Paramount

-As you can see in the illustration at right, the ideal spinal posture for optimum body efficiency and mechanics consists of a straight line that runs from the middle of the ear, touches the apex of the pelvic bone (coxal), continues parallel to the upper and lower leg bones (femur & tibia), and ends at the foot, or more precisely, the lateral malleolus.
+As you can see in the illustration above, the ideal spinal posture for optimum body efficiency and mechanics consists of a straight line that runs from the middle of the ear, touches the apex of the pelvic bone (coxal), continues parallel to the upper and lower leg bones (femur & tibia), and ends at the foot, or more precisely, the lateral malleolus.

 It bears mentioning that posture and overall postural control, which is provided primarily by muscle and bone integrity, is hugely responsible for overall bone, joint, muscle, and other connective tissue efficiency.
 If one of these components is compromised, for whatever reason, your posture and subsequent body-mechanics suffer.
 The end result is often weakness, lowered flexibility, and most importantly for many, pain--primarily lower back pain.

-For the remainder of this hub, I'll briefly describe a pair of abnormal postural positions that play heavily on lower back pain.
+For the remainder of this article, I'll briefly describe a pair of abnormal postural positions that play heavily on lower back pain.
 These postural deviations are: an anterior pelvic tilt and a posterior pelvic tilt.

 Anterior Pelvic Tilt: